-Although NetApp Volumes is highly available, planned maintenance events such as platform updates, service upgrades, software upgrades, or unplanned component failures in the service can lead to brief pauses in input and output (I/O) operations.
+Although Cloud Volumes Service is highly available, planned maintenance events like platform updates, service upgrades, software upgrades, or unplanned component failures in the service can lead to brief pauses in input and output (I/O) operations.
 I/O pauses vary depending on service type:

-Network File System (NFS) or Server Message Block (SMB) client software inside your operating system handles short I/O pauses.
-The client waits and retries the I/O operations without bringing the issue up to the application.
-Such short pauses are considered non-disruptive because while the application's users might see longer response times, the application doesn't report I/O errors.
+Short I/O pauses are handled by the NFS or SMB client software inside your operating system.
+The client waits and retries without bringing the issue up to the application.
+The timeouts are considered non-disruptive because the application only notices read and write operations with unusually high-latency, not I/O errors.

 Unlike NFS, SMB sessions use a connection which can time out.
-NetApp Volumes stays below timeouts in most cases.
+Cloud Volumes Service stays below the timeouts in most cases.

-The session timeout defines at the client.
-The default timeout for
+Session timeouts are defined at the client.
+The default timeout for Windows

-Windows clients is 60 seconds.
+clients is 60 seconds.
 You can read or change the session timeout by running the

 Get-SmbClientConfiguration/Set-SmbClientConfiguration command using the

-If a session timeout occurs, the SMB session breaks and an I/O error is reported to the application doing the I/O. File Explorer or Microsoft 365 applications usually reconnect as soon as the user accesses the SMB share again.
-When running into I/O errors, some applications attempt to reconnect and retry the failed I/O operation, while others do not.
-Consult your application vendor's documentation to learn how the application handles SMB timeouts and can operate resiliently on SMB shares.
+If a session timeout occurs, the SMB session is broken and an I/O error is reported to the application performing the I/O. Applications can respond differently to session timeouts.
+Some immediately reconnect upon user access to the SMB share, while others need to handle the I/O error first, or reconnect and retry the failed I/O operation, and some fail.
+Consult your application vendor's documentation to learn how the application handles SMB timeouts and how they can operate resiliently on SMB shares.

-Continuously available (CA) shares are an SMB3.x feature that improves failover resilience for database-like applications.
-NetApp Volumes supports continuously available shares for Microsoft SQL Server and FSLogix.
+Continuously Available shares (CA shares) is an SMB3.x feature specifically designed to improve failover resilience for database-like applications.
+CVS-Performance supports CA shares for Microsoft SQL Server and FSLogix.

 Failure recovery improves with every new SMB version.
-NetApp Volumes supports SMB 2.1, 3.0, and 3.1.1.
+Cloud Volumes Service supports SMB 2.1, 3.0, and 3.1.1.
 If possible, use the latest supported SMB version.
-Windows 10/Server 2016 and later support the latest SMB version 3.1.1.
+Windows 10 and Windows Server 2016 and later support the latest SMB version 3.1.1.